for-giobbe/PAINT/markdowns/part_2.md

 To assemble crema and vicia we have to input the preprocessed reads to Trinity, which is run with defeault parameters.

-Let's assemble using the lines:
+Let's assemble using the filtered reads with the lines:

 ```
 sbatch scripts/slurm_assemble_crema